beda42/tdtimer/README.rst

 -----------------------

 I have created TDtimer for my own purposes and it works well for me.
-If you find an error, you can let me know at <beda(at)zirael.org> or fix it and put in somewhere online (github is ideal for this).
+If you find an error, you can let me know at <beda(at)zirael.org> or fix it and send me a merge request on GitHub.
+I cannot guarantee that I will fix any errors in the future or provide any support - the software is offered as is.

-© 2014 WTFPL – Do What the Fuck You Want to Public License.
+© 2014-2016 WTFPL – Do What the Fuck You Want to Public License.